 History of Hot Sauce Day

-How to celebrate Hot Sauce Day
+How to Celebrate Hot Sauce Day

-Tongue-burning food-lovers the world over, unite!
-January 22nd is your special day created so you can have the perfect excuse to enjoy the feeling of fire in your mouth all day long.
-The best way to celebrate this smoking hot holiday is to get together with like-minded people who aren’t afraid of a little spice and are up for a good challenge, and then spend the afternoon sampling different hot sauces from all over the world.
+Tongue-burning food-lovers unite!
+Hot Sauce Day is the perfect excuse to enjoy the feeling of fire in your mouth all day long.
+The best way to celebrate this smoking hot holiday is to get together with like-minded people who aren’t afraid of a little spice.
+Spend the afternoon sampling different hot sauces from all over the world.

 - 7. Tapatio: This hot sauce is also a bit sweet, with a distinct garlicky flavor.
 Tapatio is often enjoyed in Bloody Mary drinks as well.

 - 6. Louisiana Hot Sauce Original: This is Louisiana’s number one hot sauce, and we all know those Cajuns know a thing or two about spice.

-- 5. Huy Fong Chili Garlic: Long story short, this stuff is thick, hot, garlicky and delicious.
+- 5. Huy Fong Chili Garlic: Long story short, this stuff is thick, hot, garlicky, and delicious.

 - 4. Frank’s Red Hot: This is the main ingredient in buffalo wing sauce.
 ‘Nuff said.